ONLYOFFICE/onlyoffice-owncloud/README.md

 * Then ONLYOFFICE Document Server downloads the document from ownCloud and the user begins editing.

-* ONLYOFFICE Document Server sends a POST request to the _callback_ URL to inform ownCloud that a user is editing the document.
+* ONLYOFFICE Document Server sends a POST request to the _callbackUrl_ to inform ownCloud that a user is editing the document.

 * When all users and client browsers are done with editing, they close the editing window.

-* After [10 seconds](https://api.onlyoffice.com/editors/save#savedelay) of inactivity, ONLYOFFICE Document Server sends a POST to the _callback_ URL letting ownCloud know that the clients have finished editing the document and closed it.
+* After [10 seconds](https://api.onlyoffice.com/editors/save#savedelay) of inactivity, ONLYOFFICE Document Server sends a POST to the _callbackUrl_ letting ownCloud know that the clients have finished editing the document and closed it.

 * ownCloud downloads the new version of the document, replacing the old one.